phoebe-project/phoebe2-workshop/materials.md

 Note that PHOEBE only supports Python 3.6+, so you may need to replace `pip` with `pip3` or even `python3 -m pip` depending on your system.

 If you're on a newer mac system and PHOEBE fails to build, you may need to first install a supported compiler.
 The easiest way to do this is to install PHOEBE within a conda environment where you first install a compiler (`conda install clangxx_osx-64`).
-See the [mac install instructions](http://phoebe-project.org/install/latest/mac/auto) for more details (and just swap out the `pip install phoebe` with the line above to install the workshop version).
+See the [mac install instructions](http://phoebe-project.org/install/latest/mac/auto) for more details.

 Similarly, if you are on a Linux system without `g++` or `python3-dev` installed by default, you may need to manually install a few dependencies.
-See the [Linux install instructions for 2.3](http://phoebe-project.org/install/latest/linux/auto) and swap out the `pip install phoebe` with the line above to install the workshop version.
+See the [Linux install instructions](http://phoebe-project.org/install/latest/linux/auto) for more details.

 You can check to make sure the correct version is installed in a Python console (or Jupyter if you plan to use that at the workshop):